-The debate over the issue of oil vs oil free air compressor is often seen among all the users, including industrialists, mechanic, contractor, and homeowner.
+The debate over the issue of oil vs oil-free air compressor is often seen among all the users, including industrialists, mechanics, contractors, and homeowners.

 However, it’s time to draw a conclusion to this argument and figure out what the big difference is and what to consider while choosing either of them.
 Before going to dive into the critical discussion, let me clear you what oil or oil-free means.

 Like many other machines, air compressors use lubricants to reduce heat generation due to the friction of moving parts.
 Particularly, reciprocating air compressors require more lubrication as they have more moving elements used to draw and pressurize the air.
 Depending upon this lubricating method, air compressors come in two primary types: oil-lubricated and oil-free air compressors.